4AlexMin/prda/README.md

 | 498 | 498.0 | 9.96 | 14.0 |
 | 499 | 499.0 | 9.98 | 10.0 |

+And code with the above DataFrame will draw anther plot look like this:

 ![lineplot_screenshot.png](demo/lineplot_screenshot.png)

 [demo_lineplot.html](/demo/demo_lineplot.html)

+### Although the current *prda* is far from completion, let along perfection.
+It is under improvement regularly.

 ----

-## Although the current *prda* is far from completion, let along perfection.
-It is under improvement regularly.
+## How to Use

-## You are welcome to clone *prda* for personal use (to use, simply add the folder to your system path) and **pull request** of your modification is super!! encouraged.
+### You are welcome to clone *prda* for personal use (**to use, simply add the folder to your system path**) and **pull request** of your modification is super!! encouraged.